-But didn’t Ex-President Mahama vow not to restore the Nurses and Teachers Allowances?
+But didn’t ex-President Mahama vow not to restore the nurses and teachers allowances?

 Dearest reader, what is the message here?
 Your guess is as good as mine.

-Deductively, observers can draw and adverse inference from the preceding criticisms that Mahama does not fancy the Free SHS, and therefore he is not ready to spend huge amount of money to run the policy.
+Deductively, observers can draw an adverse inference from the preceding criticisms that Mahama does not fancy the Free SHS, and therefore he is not ready to spend huge amounts of money to run the policy.

 It is, therefore, not the least surprising that Mahama and the minority NDC operatives prefer “progressively free” (whatever that means) to NPP’s comprehensively free.